Annie Kenney: Activism

-Kenney became part of the senior hierarchy of the WSPU, becoming its deputy in 1912.
+Kenney became part of the senior hierarchy of the WSPU, organising the 1911 census boycott in Bristol and becoming the WSPU deputy in 1912.
 In 1913 she and Flora Drummond arranged for WSPU representatives to speak with leading politicians David Lloyd George and Sir Edward Grey.
 The meeting had been arranged with the proviso that these were working-class women representing their class.
 They explained the terrible pay and working conditions that they suffered and the hope that a vote would enable women to challenge the status quo in a democratic manner.
 Alice Hawkins from Leicester explained how her fellow male workers could choose a man to represent them while the women were left unrepresented.

 Kenney, who was involved in other militant acts and underwent force-feeding many times, was always determined to confront the authorities and highlight the injustice of the Cat and Mouse Act: a suffragette nickname for the Prisoners (Temporary Discharge for Ill Health) Act 1913 which allowed prisoners who were ill (especially from hunger strike or force feeding), to be released on licence for a period, until well enough to be returned to prison to complete their sentence.
 Supporters, including Agnes Harben and her husband, would offer Kenney and others to recuperate at their country house, Newlands, Chalfont St. Peter.
 On one occasion in January 1914 when she had just been released from prison and was very weak, The Times reported that at a meeting in Knightsbridge Town Hall chaired by Norah Dacre Fox, the WSPU general secretary: